Welfare of nation, poor is paramount for me and will always be so: Modi | Politics

 Welfare of nation, poor is paramount for me and will always be so: Modi

 As he entered his 20th year as head of an elected government, Prime Minister Narendra Modi on Wednesday said he wants to assure the countrymen once again that the welfare of the nation and the poor is paramount for him.
-In a series of tweets in Hindi, Modi said he will continue to strive to make himself worthy of people's blessings and love.
+In a series of tweets in Hindi, Modi said he will continue to strive to make himself worthy of people's blessings and love, as he conveyed his gratitude to them.

 He said it is his good fortune that despite all these limitations, people's love for him is growing.
 Modi said the way people have showered blessings and love on him from every corner of the country today, the power of his words to thank them is falling short.